Shares

 ANZ, 2015: The ANZ SPP ended up raising $720 million at $26.50, a healthy 14.37% discount to the earlier $2.5 billion institutional placement at $30.95 which subsequently became the subject of some ASIC enforcement action.
 Investors were offered a 2% discount to VWAP in the SPP and the original $500 million cap was lifted to $720 million so there were no scale backs.

-Austin Engineering, 2014: $15,000 SPP at $3.20 after placement.
+Austin Engineering (ANG), 2014: $15,000 SPP at $3.20 after placement.
 In the money after Bradken offer lifted stock.
-Expanded $5m cap to $5.5 million.
+Expanded $5m cap to $5.5 million to avoid scale back.
 See announcement.

 Automotive Holdings, 2014: After raising $115 million from institutions at $3.49, attempted to limit SPP to just $10 million.
-After ASA representations, this was expanded by 200% to $30 million so no scaleback.
+After ASA representations, this was expanded by 200% to $30 million so no scale back.

-Bendigo & Adelaide Bank, 2014: $230 million selective institutional placement at $10.85 to fund Rural Finance purchase.
+Bendigo & Adelaide Bank (BEN), 2014: $230 million selective institutional placement at $10.85 to fund Rural Finance purchase.
 First announced a soft $50 million cap and $5000 individual limit on the SPP but this was lifted to $7,500 after ASA representations.
 Only a $270m SPP would have retained pre-raising relativities between institutions and retail.
 They ended up accepting full $150 million so no scale-backs and 200% expansion on initial soft indicative cap.

 Calix (CXL), 2022: initial capital raising was a $60m placement at $4.55 on October 19, an 11% discount to the previous close of $5.12.
 Stock then tanked after Albanese government cancelled $41m grant for carbon capture, use and storage projects.
 However, the subsequent $20m SPP had secondary pricing based on a 2.5% discount to VWAP.
 They accepted all $21.6m in SPP applications with the final price being $4.24, a 21c or 4.6% discount to the $4.60 placement price.